isomerpages/moe-greenwoodpri/_gwps-experience/LLP WHIZZ.md

 <h4><strong>Rationale:</strong></h4>
 <p>Globalisation, changing demographics and technological advancements are
 some of the key driving forces in a fast changing world.
-To enable our pupils to face the challenges and capitalise on the opportunities of the future, the school has developed a value-based curriculum which develops pupils’ critical and inventive thinking where they apply various thinking skills and systems to derive alternative solutions and perspectives and relate to real-life problems.</p>
+To enable our students to face the challenges and capitalise on the opportunities of the future, the school has developed a value-based curriculum which develops students’ critical and inventive thinking where they apply various thinking skills and systems to derive alternative solutions and perspectives and relate to real-life problems.</p>
 <h4><strong>Philosophy:</strong></h4>
-<p>We believe that the critical and inventive thinking skills that one acquires
-when he/she is young will ultimately determine his/her level of success in the future.
-Thinking habits and systems such as Appreciative Inquiry (AI), Systems Thinking, 6 Thinking Hats, PDCA (Plan, Do, Check, Action) Cycle, Innowits Protocol and Design Thinking promote critical and inventive thinking.
-These systems require pupils to have an intentional process to derive new, relevant solutions that would create positive impacts.
-As the customised curriculum is values-based, it would develop our pupils with some core values and give them the moral compass to be rooted to Singapore.
-We believe that early exposure to thinking dispositions and values-based inquiry would groom our pupils to be lifelong learners and prepare them for greater goals in their lives to serve the future of Singapore.</p>
+<p>We believe that the critical and inventive thinking skills that one acquires when he/she is young will ultimately determine his/her level of success in the future.
+Thinking habits and systems such as Appreciative Inquiry (AI), Systems Thinking, Four Player Model, and Design Thinking promote critical and inventive thinking.
+These systems require students to have an intentional process to derive new, relevant solutions that would create positive impact.
+As the customised curriculum is values-based, it would develop our students with some core values and give them the moral compass to be rooted to Singapore.
+We believe that early exposure to thinking dispositions and values-based inquiry would groom our students to be lifelong learners and prepare them for greater goals in their lives to serve the future of Singapore.</p>
 <h4><strong>Outcomes:</strong></h4>
-<p>Pupils are</p>
+<p>Student are</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Able to apply the following thinking skills/systems/processes : Appreciative
-Inquiry (AI), Systems Thinking, 6 Thinking Hats, PDCA cycle, Innowits and Design Thinking</p>
+<p>•	Able to apply the following thinking skills/systems/processes : Appreciative Inquiry (AI), Systems Thinking, Four Player Model, and Design Thinking</p>
 </li>
 <li>
 <p>Able to demonstrate awareness of the global issues related to Singapore